Pbgopinadh/Terraform/README.md

 ## Terraform commands only consider .tf files in the current directory and dont consider from subdirectories unless they are mentioned in modules.

+th backend configuration is for that specific directory and not to all the terraform files.